lukas-valenta-tul/bparser-docs/tutorials/vs_setup.md

 # Setup BParser with Visual Studio on Windows

+To be able to compile BParser in Visual Studio do:
 1. Prepare Visual Studio
      1. Install the following workloads for Visual Studio.
 If you are unsure how, see the [modify Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=visualstudio) tutorial.
         * Desktop Development with C++